bomonike/bomonike.github.io/aws-onboarding.md

    Regions not used are disabled to prevent rogue charges from accumulating.

 1. Architects also define <strong>policy files</strong> to specify the <strong>actions</strong> on AWS resources that each <strong>AWS Security Group</strong> is allowed to use.
-1. People handling <strong>Payables</strong> are fudiciaries of the <strong>AWS Root Account</strong> created with the credit card charges for billing.
+1. People handling <strong>Payables</strong> are fudiciaries of the <a  href="#StandAloneAccount">AWS Root Account created</a> with the credit card charges for billing.

+   PROTIP: Passage of account ownership should be recorded with time stamps and signatures of the parties involved, with a witness present.

-   PROTIP: NAMING CONVENTION: Include in the name of each root account the date when initial free plan <strong>ends</strong>.
+   PROTIP: NAMING CONVENTION: Include in the name of each root account the date when initial <a href="#FreeTier">Free Tier</a> <strong>ends</strong>.
 Starting in 2026, that's six months instead of 12 months previously.

-   Use of <strong>AWS Organizations</strong> or some other AWS services and offers require an upgrade to a <a target="_blank" href="https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/free-tier-plans.html">paid plan</a>.

    PROTIP: Since the root account has "God-mode" capability to do anything, it is NOT used after it is used to create a set of "IAM accounts", each with some <strong>limitations</strong>, which many call "Least Privilege" to do each job.

 1. Each IAM account is associated with URLs and <strong>secrets</strong> used to login.